Military career of L. Ron Hubbard: Claimed medals

 The Church's record lists Hubbard as commanding the "USS Mist".
 Although USS YP-422 was originally named Mist when it was in civilian service, it was never called USS Mist; the only 20th-century US Navy vessel of that name listed in the Dictionary of American Naval Fighting Ships left naval service in 1919, when Hubbard was six years old.
 It is signed by "Howard D. Thompson, Lt.
 Cmdr.", who is not listed in the records of commissioned naval officers at that time.
 Archivist Eric Voelz of the National Personnel Records Center told The New Yorker that the document is a forgery.

-The Los Angeles Times commented, and NPR later confirmed, that the US Navy's version of the same record – a DD Form 214 – "indicates Hubbard received four medals during his Navy career, as well as two marksmanship medals" and noted "discrepancies" with the Scientology version.
+The Los Angeles Times commented, and NPR later confirmed, that the Notice of Separation From Naval Service "indicates Hubbard received four medals during his Navy career, as well as two marksmanship medals" and noted "discrepancies" with the Scientology version.
 The four medals that the US Navy's record credits to Hubbard were the American Defense Service Medal, which was awarded to all members of the military in service at the time of the December 1941 attack on Pearl Harbor; the American Campaign Medal, awarded to all service members who had performed duty in the American Theater of Operations during the war; the Asiatic-Pacific Campaign Medal, awarded to all who had served in the Pacific Theater; and the World War II Victory Medal, awarded to all who served during World War II.
 According to the Department of the Navy, there was "no record of the additional decorations the church says Hubbard received".

 Church officials have argued the Navy's records were "not only grossly incomplete but perhaps were falsified to conceal Hubbard's secret activities as an intelligence officer".
 In the 1980s the Church turned to L. Fletcher Prouty, a former U.S. Army colonel, who said that Hubbard's records had been falsified to cover up his "intelligence background".
 Prouty, who died in 2001, was a prominent conspiracy theorist best known for advocating John F. Kennedy assassination conspiracy theories and was also associated with the anti-semitic Liberty Lobby group and the Lyndon LaRouche organization.